sergeyklay/space-wrangler/README.md

 You can obtain an API token from
 [Confluence API Tokens section](https://id.atlassian.com/manage-profile/security/api-tokens).
-You cannot log in with your regular password to Confluence.
+You cannot use your regular password for the API token.

-The toolkit loads environment variables in the following order:
+The toolkit searches for environment variables in the following order:

 1. Variables from the current console session.
 2. Variables from the `.confluence` file in the current working directory.
 3. Variables from the `.confluence` file in the user's home directory.

+The first found set of variables is used to authenticate with the Confluence API.

 ### Creating the `.confluence` file